dmiro/bagofwords/README.md

 Introduction
 ------------

 A Python module that allows you to create and manage a collection of occurrence counts of words without regard to grammar.
-The main purpose is provide a set of classes to manage several document classifieds by category in order to apply **text classification**.
+The main purpose is provide a set of classes to manage several document classifieds by category in order to apply **Text Classification**.

 You can make use via **API** or via **Command Line**.
 For example, you can generate your classified documents (*learn*) via Command Line and after via API classify an input document.